Brazil's Senate, Rousseff to propose market-friendly agenda

 Cunha reacted angrily to the Senate agenda and said any attempt to isolate the lower chamber countered the constitution.
 "It won't fly, it's a dumb move," he told reporters.

-In a minor victory for the government, the lower chamber on Tuesday prevented the inclusion of tax auditors in a proposal to hike the wages of some public servants.
-Last week, the chamber approved a bill to raise salaries, which would cost the government 2.5 billion reais (462 million pounds) in extra spending a year.

 Many of the proposals are likely to draw opposition within Rousseff's own Workers' Party too.
-Among them are regulating outsourced labour, raising inheritance taxes and introducing paid services in Brazil's government-provided healthcare system.
+Among them are regulating outsourced labor, raising inheritance taxes and introducing paid services in Brazil's government-provided healthcare system.

 The 27 measures fall into three areas: business and infrastructure, fiscal discipline, and social protection.

+The government's majority leader in the lower House, Jose Guimaraes of the Workers Party, said he was open to talking about the proposals.

+"It's important at a moment like this," he said, "that the House has a dialog with the country and not just keep voting the programs that were already on the agenda but also adding a positive agenda for the country."

-(Additional reporting by Maria Carolina Marcello, Anthony Boadle and Alonso Soto; Editing by Jonathan Oatis, Lisa Von Ahn, Alan Crosby and Bernard Orr)
+(Additional reporting by Maria Carolina Marcello and Anthony Boadle; Editing by Jonathan Oatis, Lisa Von Ahn and Alan Crosby)